Building levy

 The building levy is one part of the overall charges collected as part of the building consent application process, other charges include:

-- a building research levy, which is paid to BRANZ and
+- a building research levy, which is paid to the Building Research Association of New Zealand (BRANZ)

-- fees for building inspections and the issuing of a Code of Compliance certificate, which are retained by the building consent authority.
+- fees for building inspections and the issuing of a code compliance certificate, which are retained by the building consent authority.

 How the building levy is calculated and paid

-The building levy payment is collected from an applicant (usually the building owner or developer) by the building consent authority and paid to MBIE.
-Collection from the applicant takes place when a building consent is granted.
-If the estimated total value of the building work is less than the prescribed threshold of $20,444 (including GST), the applicant does not have to pay a levy.
+The building levy payment is collected from an applicant (usually the building owner or developer) by the building consent authority (BCA) and paid to MBIE by the territorial authority.

 ---|---|---|---|---|